 - (1) Purpose.
-An Agency may hold pre-Offer conferences with prospective Offerors prior to Closing, to explain the procurement requirements or to conduct site inspections. - (2) Required attendance.
+An Agency may hold pre-Offer conferences with prospective Offerors prior to Closing, to explain the procurement requirements, obtain information, or to conduct site inspections. - (2) Required attendance.
 The Agency may require attendance at the pre-Offer conference as a condition for making an Offer. - (3) Scheduled time.
-If an Agency holds a pre-Offer conference, it shall be held within a reasonable time after the Solicitation Document has been issued, but sufficiently before the Closing to allow Offerors to consider information provided at that conference.
+If an Agency holds a pre-Offer conference, it shall be held within a reasonable time after the Solicitation Document has been issued, but sufficiently before the Closing to allow Offerors to consider information provided at that conference. - (4) Statements Not Binding.
+Statements made by an Agency's representative at the pre-Offer conference do not change the Solicitation Document unless the Agency confirms such statements with a Written Addendum to the Solicitation Document.